 New Hope Children’s Home was founded in 1995 in response to the number of orphaned and abandoned children that were living on the streets at that time.

-1993: David and Debbie Bolos moved with their children to Arequipa, Peru as Baptist missionaries.
-They were planning to learn Spanish in Arequipa and then begin church planting work in other regions of Peru.
-During their time in Arequipa, they were struck by the number of orphaned and abandoned children living on the streets.
-At that time, there were very limited resources available for these children and their futures were bleak at best.
-The Bolos family felt a new call to care for orphaned and abandoned children and started working on opening the first privately run children’s home in Arequipa.
+1993: New Hope founders, David and Debbie Bolos, moved to Arequipa, Peru as missionaries and were struck by the number of orphaned and abandoned children living on the streets.
+At that time, there were very limited resources available for vulnerable children.
+They began working on the logistics to open the first privately run children’s home in Arequipa.

-Soon there were 25 children at the home and there was no way to create more space to take more children in.
-Through God’s gracious provision, funds were raised and land was purchased to build a new home in the village of Pachacutec.
-The home was designed and constructed, customized to the needs of the growing numbers of children at New Hope.
+1995: New Hope Children’s Home opened in Hunter, a small village in the rural outskirts of Arequipa.
+Soon there were 25 children living in the small, two-story rented home and there was no way to create more space to take more children in.
+Funds were raised to purchase land for a new home in the village of Pachacutec and construction began quickly.

-1996: The new home in Pachacutec opened and we are now able to provide a home for 50 children.
-The new space includes a playground, soccer and volleyball courts, kitchen, chapel, bakery and open space for the children to play.
+1996: The new home in Pachacutec opened and includes a playground, soccer and volleyball courts, a kitchen, a chapel, a bakery, a library and open space for the children to play.
+The property is constructed with little apartments to accommodate family-style, small group living for the kids and their house parents.

 Our mission and guiding values